agpai2/OpenFlights-Graph-ADT/DEVELOPMENT.md

     * Djikstra's Algorithm
     * Visualization of Graph on a world map

+    A more detailed description of the goals has also been added to the GOALS.md document.

 3. Added functions to visualize the airports on a world map

 4. Wrote a few more test cases to test validity of our code